 This easy caprese eggs benedict recipe is perfect for your next brunch!
-Delicious (and foolproof!) homemade hollandaise sauce, fresh mozzarella, summer tomatoes and chopped basil are the perfect accompaniment to crusty sourdough bread and a creamy poached egg.
-Vegetarian.
+Homemade hollandaise sauce, fresh mozzarella, summer tomatoes and chopped basil with sourdough bread and a creamy poached egg.

 But never fear, fellow eggs-benny-obsessed internet friends!
-Because today, I’ve got an insaaaaaaane caprese eggs benedict that will TOTALLY FULLY 100000% make you the hero of your next brunch.
+Because today, I've got an amaaaazing caprese eggs benedict that will TOTALLY FULLY 100000% make you the hero of your next brunch.

 Our tomato plants have really kicked in over the last few weeks (ALL THE TOMATOES = YAY) which means I have been putting fresh tomato and just-picked basil on everythinggggggg.

-(But really, I think we all know it was only a matter of time until I took my beloved caprese combo and covered the whole thing in hollandaise).
+(But really, I think we all know it was only a matter of time until I took my beloved caprese chicken pasta combo and covered the whole thing in hollandaise).

 FOR REALZ, THOUGH: This caprese eggs benedict is my new favorite summer breakfast recipe.